RibhuNoodleBoodle/stupidrandomnamegeneratorflutter/README.md

-# early_app
+# It's a random user name generator that I c/p calm down

 An early Flutter application.
+One of many others when I don't smash my head to the wall lol

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for... like... any Flutter application. 🤷

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if this is your first Flutter project (It is also mine but lol):

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)